What does ‘consistency’ mean when it comes to video marketing?

 is not the scary or expensive endeavor that many may think, and if integrated into regular marketing communications can offer great opportunities to build brand awareness through momentum.

-Consistency in both these aspects of video marketing shows that a brand is not being reactive or faddish, but serious about communicating with its customers in a way that is undeniably a mainstay of our world – the moving image.
+Consistency in video marketing shows that a brand is not being reactive or faddish, but serious about communicating with its customers in a way that is undeniably a mainstay of our world – the moving image.